 At the Virtual School we seek to avoid the exclusion of any Looked After Child.
 However, if this is the decision made by a Head teacher, it is expected that where it is appropriate for the child, then 1st day provision at another school is sought.
 If school does arrange 1st day provision at another educational establishment, this should be marked as a 'D' on the register at the home school.

 If a child is excluded for any reason the parent / carer and or social worker should inform the Virtual School.
 The reason for exclusion will need to be investigated so that the most appropriate support / intervention can be put in place.
-An Interim PEP maybe called at this point.
+A PEP maybe called at this point.

 12. Provision for 2 Year Olds

 In May 2012 the Government confirmed that two-year-olds who live in households which meet the eligibility criteria for free school meals will be entitled to a free early education place, along with children who are Looked After by the state.

 The government's aspiration is that all eligible two-year-olds are able to receive early education in good and outstanding settings.
 Good quality childcare gives children a head start even before they walk through the school gates for the first time.
 No child should miss out on this just because of the circumstances of their birth.

 Research shows that two year olds who attended high quality childcare made more progress than children from similar backgrounds that remained at home or attended lower quality provision.
 The quality of childcare can make a big difference to the development of young children, especially the most vulnerable.

 The Virtual School works with parents / carers, social workers and early year's settings to enable Looked After Children to access good or outstanding early year's provision if deemed appropriate.
 For more information contact the Virtual School.

 As part of our continuing efforts to raise the attainment of Looked After Children we involve Looked After Children in various projects.
 The success of these projects is dependent upon the positive promotion and active involvement of social workers, parents / carers, IROs and corporate parents.